junxit/us-congress-bills-114/metadata.md

 - 2016-06-16 — Message on Senate action sent to the House.
 - 2016-06-16 — Received in the House.
 - 2016-06-21 — Senate ordered measure printed as passed.
+- 2016-07-07 — Consideration initiated pursuant to H. Res.
+809. (consideration: CR H4482-4483)
+- 2016-07-07 — Considered pursuant to H. Res.
+809.
+- 2016-07-07 — On passage Passed without objection.
+- 2016-07-07 — Passed/agreed to in House: On passage Passed without objection.
+- 2016-07-07 — The House struck all after the enacting clause and inserted in lieu thereof the provisions of a similar measure H.R.
+4909.
+Agreed to pursuant to H. Res.
+809.